thin-edge/thin-edge.io/design/thin-edge-core.md

     and to add missing features without having to implement a full-fledged Rust component.
 * To enable interactions between the MQTT-components, thin-edge provides an MQTT bus made of:
     * a local MQTT server,
-    * an MQTT bridge that relays messages between the gateway and the cloud end-points,
+    * an MQTT bridge that relays messages between the agent and the cloud end-points,
     * an MQTT API that defines topics and message payloads
       * to exchange telemetry data,
       * to monitor components health,